 D. The draft report is due by the due date set forth in Section 1.3.2.
 The report shall include recommendations on how to leverage the information compiled to create a more efficient, better utilized, more actively coordinated system for individuals with long-term needs including identified disabilities, behavioral health needs, child welfare, and aging individuals.
 Recommendations should address, at minimum: policy and waiver authority, operations, governance, program funding, provider reimbursement, billing, and taxonomy.

 1. Ad Hoc reports. a.
 The Agency may request up to three (3) additional ad hoc reports that may utilize the data from the Agency’s data sources.
 The Contractor shall analyze the data and produce the report as requested by the Agency.
-The Agency shall work with the Contractor to establish the analysis and reporting requirements.
+The Agency shall work with the Contractor to establish the analysis and reporting requirements and timeframes.

 2. At the completion of any studies or analyses the Contractor shall work collaboratively with the Agency in development and monitoring of any resulting performance improvement plan.